lordfloofen/chatgpt-twitch-mod/README.md

 python bot.py [-v|-vv]
 ```
 Use `-v` to print informational messages and `-vv` to include OAuth debug output.

+### Streaming mode

+Set `use_stream: true` in `config.yaml` to stream run events from OpenAI instead of polling.
+Streaming can reduce wait time for large runs and provides immediate feedback as
+messages are processed.

 On first run, the bot will:
 1. Generate required SSL certificates for OAuth